NICHD-BSPC/intro-rnaseq-hpc/schedule/links-to-lessons.md

 -    [Introduction to Shell and the File System](../lessons/wk1_lesson01_intro_filesystem.md)

 **Asynchronous:**
+-  Optional: [Refresher on RNAseq](../lessons/01_intro-to-RNAseq.md): Since you already have RNAseq data, I am assuming some level of knowledge about where these data came from, in terms of sequencing technology, but here is some background if not.
+Let me know if you have any questions or want to discuss some of this in class!

 -   [Wildcards and Shortcuts](../lessons/wk1_lesson02_wildcards_shortcuts.md) Est. 30 minutes
 -   [Working with Files](../lessons/wk1_lesson03_working_with_files.md) Est. 30 minutes (contains Assignment)
 -   [Searching in Files](../lessons/wk1_lesson04_searching_files.md) Est. 30-60 minutes (if you do optional exercises)
 -   [Data Organization](../lessons/wk1_lesson05_data_organization.md) Est. 45 min (contains Assignment)

-**Optional**
--  [Refresher on RNAseq](../lessons/01_intro-to-RNAseq.md): Since you already have RNAseq data, I am assuming some level of knowledge about where these data came from, in terms of sequencing technology, but here is some background if not.
-Let me know if you have any questions or want to discuss some of this in class!
 ------------------------------------------------------------------------

 ## Week 2